Ultimate Montpelier Real Estate Investing Guide for 2026

 Economy

-Montpelier has reported a median household income of .
-The median income for all households in the state is , in contrast to the country’s figure which is .
+Montpelier has recorded a median household income of .
+The state's populace has a median household income of , while the United States' median is .

-The economic data from Montpelier shows a combined rate of poverty of .
-The statewide poverty rate is , with the national poverty rate at .
+The economic picture in Montpelier integrates a total poverty rate of .
+The state poverty rate is , with the country's poverty rate at .

 Economy Quick Stats